cogentcore/core/gti/README.md

 * in grease, command method docs and config field docs

-* in Ki (optional) generate a new token of given type by name (for Unmarshal)
+* in tree (optional) generate a new token of given type by name (for Unmarshal)

-* Ki needs NameAndType, need to be able to use Type token to specify type.
+* tree needs NameAndType, need to be able to use Type token to specify type.
 Also for making a new child of given type.

 # Notes